somikdatta/cuckoo/README.md

 ---

-Cuckoo is a small project to demonstrate the concepts of WebRTC, WebSockets by facilitating video cross across the web!
+Cuckoo is a small project to demonstrate the concepts of WebRTC, WebSockets by facilitating video calls across the web!
 ---

 ## 🧐 Feature list